Beginner

 Key milestones:

-• 1960s: Pioneering work with analog distortion
+• 1960s: Pioneering work with analog distortion by artists like Nam June Paik and the Vasulkas

-• 1990s: Internet art collectives emerged
+• 1990s: Internet art collectives emerged, embracing browser-based and software glitches

-• Early 2000s: Datamoshing techniques gained prominence
+• Early 2000s: Datamoshing techniques gained prominence through viral videos and music videos

 Essential Tools and Software